J. Thomas Heflin: Senate years

 Heflin continued to serve in the House until 1920, when he was elected to the Senate to fill the vacancy caused by the death of John H. Bankhead.
 In the 1920s, he expressed strong hostility to the Knights of Columbus.
 In 1928, Heflin further expressed outrage that Al Smith was the party's nominee and inveighed against Catholic influences on the Democratic Party; he attacked Smith and the pope on the Senate floor, and "embarked on a nationwide speaking tour, partially funded by the KKK."
-Instead of Smith, he supported Republican Herbert Hoover for President and is sometimes credited with coining the term "yellow dog."
+Instead of Smith, he supported Republican Herbert Hoover for President and is sometimes credited with coining the term "yellow dog".

 The Democrats thus did not renominate Heflin for the Senate in 1930.
 He ran as an independent candidate, losing decisively to John H. Bankhead II.
 Returning to Washington to serve out his term, Heflin initiated a Senate investigation of voting fraud to try to overturn Bankhead's election.
 The inquiry lasted 15 months and cost $100,000.

-In the same year, James Heflin officially protested in the Senate against New York's legalization of racial intermarriage between a black man and a white woman.
+In the same year, Heflin officially protested in the Senate against New York's legalization of racial intermarriage between a black man and a white woman.
 New York Senator Royal S. Copeland reacted angrily to Heflin, who replied that if Copeland went someday to the South on a presidential campaign, he would be lynched and hanged by the population.

 In April 1932, with Heflin's term expired and Bankhead seated, the Senate prepared to vote on a committee recommendation against Heflin.
 He delivered a five-hour oration, punctuating his remarks with vehement gestures and racist jokes.
 As he thundered to a conclusion, the gallery audience, packed with his supporters, jumped to its feet with a roar of approval.
 They were ordered out of the chamber.
 Two days later, the Senate voted by a wide margin to dismiss Heflin's claim.

 Heflin was suspected of being a member of the Ku Klux Klan.
 In 1937, the Imperial Wizard, Hiram Wesley Evans, told the press that Heflin had joined the secret order in the late 1920s.

 Later life

 After his defeat, Heflin was an unsuccessful candidate for election to the House and Senate on several occasions.
 Later, he was appointed special representative of the Federal Housing Administration under President Franklin D. Roosevelt.
-He died in 1951 in LaFayette.
+He died in 1951 in LaFayette, Alabama.

 Legacy

 Heflin was the nephew of Robert Stell Heflin, a congressman from Alabama.
-His nephew, Howell Heflin, was also later elected U.S. senator from Alabama and served from 1979 to 1997.
+His own nephew, Howell Heflin, was also later elected U.S. senator from Alabama and served from 1979 to 1997.